Applications available in early March.

-Camper registration is available in early March, and are due May 1st.
+Camper registration is available in early March.
+The registration deadlines are May 1st for MN Residential Camp and June 1st for WI Residential Camp.
 Registrations are processed on a first come, first served basis.
 After your child’s registration is complete, you will receive transportation information, packing lists and additional details.
 As part of the registration process, campers need to receive a general physical exam from a pediatrician (not their cardiologist) within one year of the first day of camp.
 For Residential Campers, this is due May 1st.

 Please contact us to request to be on our mailing list.